zackosowski/CSVault/Articles/Component.md

 ----
 #### Creating and Using Components

-Components can be created and assigned to Gameobjects through the Unity Editor.
-Developers can either use pre-existing components or write custom scripts to extend functionality.
+Components can be created and assigned to GameObjects through the Unity Editor.
+Developers can either use pre-existing components or [[Script#Scripting in Unity|write custom scripts]] to extend functionality.
 Custom components allow for specific behaviors tailored to the needs of the game.

 **Best Practices**